Some-Birb7190/lp_printer_cli/README.md

         "bEndpointAddress     0x03  EP 3 OUT", and place the value after the "0x" (EG 03) on the last line of ".env.example"</p></li>
         <li><p>Finally, remove the ".example" off the end of the file, and you should be good to go</p></li>
     </ul>
-    <li>Enable certain permissions</li>
+    <li>Enable certain permissions:</li>
     <ul>
         <li><p>Because you are accessing the USB kernel on Linux, you need certain permissions.<br>
-        So in a terminal, run "sudo usermod -a -G lp [username]" which should do the trick.</p></li>
+        So in a terminal, run "sudo usermod -a -G lp [username]" which should do the trick</p></li>
+        <li><p>In order to run this program, you must run "chmod +x /path/to/pyprint" to make it executable</p></li>
     </ul>
-    <li>(Optionally) install globally</li>
+    <li>Install globally (optional):</li>
     <ul>
         <li><p>If you are indeed on a Linux system, then you can install this mini program globally.<br>
         Run "sudo ln -s /path/to/pyprint /usr/local/bin/pyprint && sudo ln -s /path/to/.env /usr/local/bin/.env"<br>
         This will create two symlinks directly to the pyprint program and the .env file.
-If you move the source files though, the link will break and you will have to redo it so make sure they are in a place where they won't get in the way.</p></li>
+If you move the source files though, the link will break and you will have to re-run that code with the new absolute path.
+Try make sure they are in a place where they won't get in the way to avoid this issue</p></li>
     </ul>
-    <li>Follow Usage steps.</li>
+    <li>Follow Usage steps</li>
 </ol><br>